muratk5n/thirdwave/en/README.md

 Energy *can* become a non-issue.
 Absolutely.
 Yes we can.

-"Hydrogen has always been the answer to our energy needs.
+H2 View: "Hydrogen has always been the answer to our energy needs.
 However, the configuration of global politics post WW1, which was won by oil and coal supremacy, was always going to be a tough nut to crack...

 With hydrogen, we can now take energy “off the table” as a source of so many historic ills, and we can do it far more rapidly than has been